tinawend/api/README.md

 3. Motivate and defend your authentication solution.
 3a.
 What other authentication solutions could you implement?
 3b.
 What pros/cons do this solution have?

 I have choosen JWT(jsonwebtoken) for authentication on this assignment, it was quite easy to begin with and it seems like a good way to authenticate.
+Of what I have read some say PASETO is an alternative that is safer than JWT, a lot of people thinks JWT is not exactly the safest way to handle this type of information.
+However it was easy to implement and enough for this assignment.

+### Pros
+- simple to use
+- stateless

+### Cons
+- if the key leaks out, the system will be compromised
+- decryption can be done

 4. Explain how your webhook works.